You can arrange child maintenance yourself if both parents agree.

 Working out payments

-If you agree to have a regular set amount, you can use the child maintenance calculator to work out what it should be.
+If you agree to make regular payments, you can use the child maintenance calculator to work out how much payments should be.

 Get help to agree payments